-- Anomalous triple and quartic gauge boson couplings are now included for all double vector boson production processes via VBF - Anomalous triple and quartic gauge boson couplings are now included for ZZZ production and all triple vector boson production processes that contain a final state photon.
+- Anomalous triple and quartic gauge boson couplings are now included for all double vector boson production processes via VBF - \bullet Anomalous triple and quartic gauge boson couplings are now included for ZZZ production and all triple vector boson production processes that contain a final state photon.

-- The set of operators leading to with anomalous triple gauge boson couplings has been extended for the processes WWZ, ZZW and WWW. - VBFNLO can now output results not only for a specific choice of final state leptons, but also results summed over all possible combinations of two or three lepton generations. - Processes 4105-7, Higgs plus two jets produced via gluon fusion, with the Higgs boson decaying into WW or ZZ, can now be run with anomalous HVV couplings in the decay and a mixed CP-even CP-odd Higgs being produced. - For several processes semileptonic decays of the vector bosons are implemented at leading order.
-This means that one vector boson decays hadronically, while the other(s) decay leptonically.
-The complete list of processes which is available so far is WW/WZ/ZZ production, WWZ production and WW/ZZ production in vector boson fusion.
+- The set of operators leading to with anomalous triple gauge boson couplings has been extended for the processes WWZ, ZZW and WWW. - VBFNLO can now output results not only for a specific choice of final state leptons, but also results summed over all possible combinations of two or three lepton generations. - Processes 4105-7, Higgs plus two jets produced via gluon fusion, with the Higgs boson decaying into WW or ZZ, can now be run with anomalous HVV couplings in the decay and a mixed \mathcal{CP} -even $-\mathcal{CP}$ -odd Higgs being produced.